proycon/analiticcl/README.md

 * Reynaert, Martin.
 (2004) Text induced spelling correction.
 In: Proceedings COLING 2004, Geneva (2004). https://doi.org/10.3115/1220355.1220475
 * Reynaert, Martin.
 (2011) Character confusion versus focus word-based correction of spelling and OCR variants in corpora.
 IJDAR 14, 173–187 (2011). https://doi.org/10.1007/s10032-010-0133-5

+## Acknowledgement

+Analiticcl was developed at the [KNAW Humanities Cluster](https://huc.knaw.nl/).
+Its development was funded in the scope of the [Golden Agents](https://www.goldenagents.org/) project.